mtriche128/hpca_semester_project/README.md

 To verify the project was built and intalled successfully, try running one of the example notebooks.

-Using a web browser, navigate the the following URL: http://192.168.2.99:9090 The login information should be xilinx/xilinx (username and password).
+Using a web browser, navigate the the following URL: http://192.168.2.99:9090

+The login information should be xilinx/xilinx (username and password).
 Once logged onto Jupyter, navigate to the notebook located at hpca_semester_project/notebooks/measure_libcbm.ipynb

 On the toolbar located near the top of the page, select the "run cell" button.
-You should see a graph appear displaying the execution time of functions within libcbm.so vs. buffer size.
+You should see a graph appear displaying the execution time of functions within libcbm vs. buffer size.

 ### Building and Installing on a PC